 - Create an oasis of tranquility

 In the evening you switch to “night mode”.
 Voices are muted just like the light.
-Singing with full breast and hyperactive peekaboo we do it again tomorrow morning.
+Singing with a full breast and hyperactive peekaboo we do it again tomorrow morning.

 - Set a routine

 Make certain rituals a regular routine.
 Babies can of course not see the clock yet, but they are sensitive to patterns, certainly from the age of three.
 Consider fixed sequences such as a bath or massage every night before going to sleep.
-Chamomile and lavender as bath oil or body lotion have a natural calming effect, so fine.
+Chamomile and lavender as a bath oil or body lotion have a natural calming effect, so fine.
 A sweet lullaby is also possible, and reading a few months later is also a good idea.

 - Zero light policy (have a dimmer installed)

 Make sure the bedroom is as dark as possible to get your baby to sleep.
 The temperature is good and if you go and have a look in the evening (because your baby is crying, for example) you only switch on the light very dimly, or rather not at all.
 Even if your baby needs a clean diaper at night, try to do so in the dark (admittedly, that can be quite a challenge).
 And keep whispering to him.

 From the moment that your baby can do without the nocturnal food, really stop doing that.
 If he wakes up at night and is crying, gives him water instead of a breast or bottle.
 Why?
 Because that way he definitively withdraws milk at night.
 Otherwise, his body will consciously ask for milk (and you will continue to be the loving bobbin).

 Finally: if your baby tries to fall asleep but it just doesn’t seem to work, you’ve already seen what happens when you stroke with two fingers from the center of his forehead, down between his eyes (over his nose) ?
 Give it a try…